 - Have a system for recording ideas as they occur.
 If you’re hit with sudden inspiration, don’t just expect to remember it—most people won’t—write it down, record a memo on your smartphone, or whatever works for you.
 This trains the subconscious, and encourages more idea flow.

-- Review other products and services—are there tools, services or products you don’t supply and don’t intend to, but are of relevance to your business and your audience?
-Review them, relate your own experiences, list their pros and cons.
+- Review another product or service—is there a tool, service or product you don’t supply and don’t intend to, but which is relevant and of interest to your audience?
+Review it, relate your own experience, and list its pros and cons.
 Repeat with other products and services over time.

 - Similarly, review competing tools, services and products in a particular niche within a post—rate them and conclude what you’ve found the best option to be.